 To participate in any Power Hours program you must be a PSO residential customer with an AMI meter installed.
-The DLC program participants must also have central air conditioning, Wi-Fi service in their home, and have one of the qualified Honeywell Wi-Fi thermostats both installed and registered in order to receive DLC event signals and bill credits.
+The DLC program participants must also have central air conditioning, Wi-Fi service in their home, and have one of the program-eligible Wi-Fi thermostats both installed and registered in order to receive DLC event signals and bill credits.
 PSO allows six weeks for you to complete this, after which you’ll be removed from the DLC program.

 For this program to work, PSO must be able to communicate with the thermostat during the peak events.
 Wi-Fi service is needed for the communication to happen between the thermostats.

 During the months of June through October, when demand for electricity is at its highest, your thermostat set temperature may be increased up to 4 degrees, or your air conditioner compressor may be cycled on and off to reduce energy consumption.
 This is referred to as a (non-emergency) peak event and may occur up to 16 times per cooling season (June-October) between the hours of 2 p.m. and 7 p.m., on weekdays only.
 There is no penalty for not participating in a peak event, you simply forfeit eligible bill credits for that event.